 People today produce a huge amount of data.
 As we go about our daily lives, we use electronic devices, purchase goods, communicate with each other and consume content, all generating a growing ocean of data.
 This data, when aggregated and anonymized to protect privacy, is an up-to-date footprint of our collective behavior and choices.
 It can tell us how, where, and why people take specific actions in the face of a rapidly changing world.

-UN Global Pulse invites data scientists, researchers, and innovators to dive into this treasure trove of information, and help address one of the biggest challenges facing us today — climate change.
+UN Global Pulse invited data scientists, researchers, and innovators to dive into this treasure trove of information, and help address one of the biggest challenges facing us today — climate change.

-This Challenge will give selected individuals and teams unprecedented access to national, regional, and global datasets from companies — anonymized to protect privacy — as well as robust analytical tools.
+This Challenge gave selected individuals and teams unprecedented access to national, regional, and global datasets from companies — anonymized to protect privacy — as well as robust analytical tools.

-Data for Climate Action is enabled by “data philanthropy,” a global movement whereby companies share their data for the public good.
+Data for Climate Action was enabled by “data philanthropy,” a global movement whereby companies share their data for the public good.

-The Challenge is organized around three major themes, which align with climate action and global development priorities.
-Your research should address one or more of these themes.
+The Challenge was organized around three major themes, which align with climate action and global development priorities.

 Agriculture & Food Security